cloudberrydb/bootcamp/101-cbdb-tutorials/101-4-data-loading.md

     ![External Tables Using Cloudberry Parallel File Server](../images/ext_tables.jpg) _Figure 1.
 External Tables Using Parallel File Server (gpfdist)_

     Another utility `gpload` is a batch job.
-When using this utility, you should specify a YAML-formatted control file, describe source data locations, format, transformations required, participating hosts, database destinations and other particulars in the file. `gpload` will parse the control file and use `gpfdsit` to execute the task.
+When using this utility, you should specify a YAML-formatted control file, describe source data locations, format, transformations required, participating hosts, database destinations and other particulars in the file. `gpload` will parse the control file and use `gpfdist` to execute the task.
 This allows you to describe a complex task and execute it in a controlled and repeatable way.

 ## Quick-start operations